sapphiredev/plugins/packages/scheduled-tasks/README.md

 -   [`sqs-consumer`](https://www.npmjs.com/package/sqs-consumer)
 -   [`sqs-producer`](https://www.npmjs.com/package/sqs-producer)

-You can use the following command to install this package with bull, or replace `npm install` with your package manager of choice.
+You can use the following command to install this package along with bull, or replace `npm install` with your package manager of choice.

 ```sh
 npm install @sapphire/plugin-scheduled-tasks @sapphire/framework bull